T8RIN/ModalSheet/README.md

 # ModalSheet

-Simple Material3 Modal Bottom Sheet that doesn't have issues with insets
+Simple customizable Material3 Modal Bottom Sheet that doesn't have issues with insets</br>
+Package also includes SwipeableV2 and ModalSheetLayout implementation

 ## Usage